woocommerce/woocommerce/docs/wc-cli/overview.md

 **I get a 401 error when using commands, what do I do?**

-If you are getting a 401 error, for example like `Error: Sorry, you cannot list resources. {"status":401}`

-You are trying to use the command unauthenticated.
+If you are getting a 401 error like `Error: Sorry, you cannot list resources. {"status":401}`, you are trying to use the command unauthenticated.
 The WooCommerce CLI as of 3.0 requires you to provide a proper user to run the action as.
 Pass in your user ID using the `--user` flag.

 **I am trying to update a list of X but it's not saving**

-Some 'lists' are objects, for example, if you want to set categories for a product the REST API expects an array of objects: https://woocommerce.github.io/woocommerce-rest-api-docs/#product-properties
+Some 'lists' are actually objects.
+For example, if you want to set categories for a product, the REST API expects an _array of objects_: https://woocommerce.github.io/woocommerce-rest-api-docs/#product-properties

-So to set this you would use JSON like this:
+To set this you would use JSON like this:

 ```
 wp wc product create --name='Product Name' --categories='[ { "id" : 21 } ]' --user=admin